Container Flower Seeds

 by Diane Linsley and Andrea Steen

-Whether your garden is large or small, you can enjoy container gardening.
+Container gardens are fun and easy to design.
 Containers make nice focal points in the garden.
-They also bring the garden right up to the front door, making the entrance to your home more inviting.
+They can also bring the garden right up to the front door, making the entrance to your home more inviting.

 Container Gardening Tips

 1. Group plants according to their needs for water, fertilizer and sunlight.

 2. Start with good-size transplants.
 Container gardens draw attention to themselves, so they need to look good right away.
 Seed-grown plants should be started indoors 4-8 weeks early.